-These cute little ghost-boo-brownies are so perfect for Halloween!
+These cute little ghost brownies (aka ghost-boo-brownies) are so perfect for Halloween!
 Fudgy and cakey cocoa brownies with a hint of coffee topped with super cute little ghost marshmallows!

 Nick’s favorite thing…